GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ![image](./images/user-guide/19-monitoring.png)

-undefinedThere are many pre-built monitoring pages.
-For example, the GKE Cluster Details page (select** Resources > (Infrastructure) Kubernetes Engine**) brings up a page that provides information about the Sandbox cluster:
+There are many pre-built monitoring pages.
+For example, the GKE Cluster Details page (select **Resources > (Infrastructure) Kubernetes Engine**) brings up a page that provides information about the Sandbox cluster:

 ![image](./images/user-guide/20-gkemon.png)

-undefinedYou can also use the Monitoring console to create alerts and uptime checks, and to create dashboards that chart metrics you are interested in.
+You can also use the Monitoring console to create alerts and uptime checks, and to create dashboards that chart metrics you are interested in.
 For example, Metrics Explorer lets you select a specific metric, configure it for charting, and then save the chart.
 Select **Resources > Metrics Explorer** to bring it up.

 The following chart shows the client-side RPC calls that did not result in an OK status: